Vocational Training Program

 Why enroll in this program?

-**As this program is offered in a Hybrid format, students will require their own computer to follow the program and will be required at times to come into the building for evaluations and Practical/Lab training.**
+**This program is offered in a hybrid format; students will need their own computer to follow the program and may need to come into the building for assessments and practical/laboratory training.

-• Acquire the certified training required to practice the profession of Nursing Assistant.
-Our dedicated teaching nurses provide training in a modern hospital ward setting with the latest medical equipment.
-To learn more, call the ACCESS Centre.
+• Acquire the certified training required to practice as an orderly.
+Our dedicated nurse educators provide training in a modern hospital room with the latest medical equipment.
+For more information, call the ACCESS Center.

-• The professional training you receive opens doors to many jobs in both the public and private sectors.
+• The professional training you receive will open the door to a wide range of jobs in both the public and private sectors.

-• Financial aid is available for eligible candidates www.afe.gouv.qc.ca/en/
+• Financial assistance is available for eligible candidates www.afe.gouv.qc.ca/en/

-With 6 campuses located on the South Shore of Montreal, ACCESS has been a resource for the Riverside School Board community for over 40 years, empowering individuals who are 16 and older in their ongoing quest for academic and professional success.
+With 6 campuses located on Montreal’s South Shore, ACCESS has been a resource for the Riverside School Board community for over 40 years, enabling people aged 16 and over to pursue their quest for academic and professional success.

 Program objectives

-• Provide students with the technical and basic skills, knowledge and attitudes needed to perform assistant nursing tasks while prioritizing the needs of the patient.
+• Provide students with the technical and basic skills, knowledge and attitudes needed to perform caregiver tasks while putting the patient's needs first.

-• Train students to work on a team and establish effective helping relationships.
+• Train students to work in teams and establish effective support relationships.

-• Give students the ability to respond effectively to problems and to adapt to difficult situations.
+• Give students the ability to respond effectively to problems and adapt to difficult situations.

 Special features of the program

-To be eligible for admission to the Health, Assistance and Nursing program, candidates must meet one of the following requirements:
+To be admitted to the Health, Assistance and Nursing program, candidates must meet one of the following requirements:

 OR

-Persons who are at least 16 years of age on September 30 of the school year in which their training is to begin and have earned the Secondary V credits in language of instruction and Secondary IV credits in second language and mathematics in the programs of study established by the Minister, or have been granted recognition for equivalent learning
+Individuals who are at least 16 years of age on September 30 of the school year in which their training is to begin, and who have obtained Secondary V credits in language of instruction and Secondary IV credits in second language and mathematics in programs of study established by the Minister, or who have been recognized for equivalent learning.

 OR

-Persons who are at least 18 years of age upon entry into the program and have the following functional prerequisites: the successful completion of the General Development Test, as well as Secondary V credits in language of instruction in a program of study established by the Minister, or recognition for equivalent learning
+People who are at least 18 years of age when they enter the program and who have the following functional prerequisites: successful completion of the General Development Test and Secondary 5 units in the language of instruction in a program of study established by the Minister, or recognition of equivalent prior learning.

 OR

-Persons having earned Secondary III credits in language of instruction, second language and mathematics in the programs of study established by the Minister and who will continue their general education courses concurrently with their vocational training in order to obtain the credits they are missing from among the following: Secondary IV and V language of instruction and Secondary IV second language and mathematics in the programs of study established by the Minister
+Individuals who have obtained Secondary 3 units in language of instruction, second language and mathematics in programs of study established by the Minister, and who will continue their general education courses concurrently with their vocational training in order to obtain the units they lack from among the following: Secondary 4 and 5 Language of Instruction and Secondary 4 Second Language and Mathematics in programs of study established by the Minister.

-• For more information on Functional Prerequisites, please visit the InforouteFPT website.
+• For more information on functional prerequisites, please consult the InforouteFPT website.

-• For a full list of required registration documents based on your status in Canada, click here.
+• For a complete list of registration documents required based on your status in Canada, click here.

 Content of